minkzaw/personal_assistant_api/README.md

 API endpoint for personal assistant written in python

 ## Docker build step to use as container image
-docker build -t --no-cache <name> .
+docker build -t --no-cache {name} .